 Jesus himself warned us not to offend small children, because their guardian angels have guaranteed intercessory access to the Father: “See that you do not despise one of these little ones; for I tell you that in heaven their angels always see the face of my Father who is in heaven” (Matt.
 18:10).

-Because he is the only God-man and the Mediator of the New Covenant, Jesus is the only mediator between man and God (1 Tim.
+Because he is the only God-man and the mediator of the New Covenant, Jesus is the only mediator between man and God (1 Tim.
 2:5), but this in no way means we cannot or should not ask our fellow Christians to pray with us and for us (1 Tim.
 2:1–4).
-In particular, we should ask the intercession of those Christians in heaven, who have already had their sanctification completed, for "[t]he prayer of a righteous man has great power in its effects" (Jas.
+In particular, we should ask the intercession of those Christians in heaven, who have already had their sanctification completed, because “[t]he prayer of a righteous man has great power in its effects” (Jas.
 5:16).

 As the following passages show, the early Church Fathers not only clearly recognized the biblical teaching that those in heaven can and do intercede for us, but they also applied this teaching in their own daily prayer life.